The Man Called Flintstone: Plot

-In the opening scene, secret agent Rock Slag, who is physically identical to Fred Flintstone, is being chased through Bedrock.
+In the opening scene, a man physically identical to Fred Flintstone, later revealed to be secret agent Rock Slag, is being chased through Bedrock.
 His pursuers, Ali and Bobo, think that they have finally killed Slag when they push him off a building.
 Meanwhile, the Flintstones and Rubbles prepare for a camping vacation which includes trying to drop Dino and Hoppy off at the veterinarian.
 On the way back, Fred crashes Barney's car, and they make a stop at the hospital where Rock Slag is also recovering.
 After Ali and Bobo find Rock and put him out of commission, Chief Boulder of the Secret Service enlists Fred to take his place in Paris for a special meeting.
 His assignment is to meet Tanya, the #1 female lieutenant of master criminal the Green Goose, who has agreed to turn over the Green Goose in return for a chance to meet the irresistible Rock Slag.
 Rock is not sure that this is such a good idea but the Chief reassures him that he will keep an eye on Fred.

 Thinking that the Green Goose is an actual bird, Fred tells his family that their vacation has become an all-expense-paid trip to Eurock.
 Barney and Fred return all the camping gear and use the money to buy the Rubbles tickets to go along.
 Meanwhile, Ali and Bobo make several attempts on Fred's life assuming that he is Rock Slag.
 Once in Paris, the Chief tells Fred that he must now go to Rome instead, with the help of master of disguise Triple X. Fred makes attempts to sneak away from Wilma to meet with Tanya, but ends up spending the night trying to escape all of Rock's female admirers.
 After missing a date with Wilma, Fred buys her a "genuine imitation diamond necklace" from a street hustler to make it up to her, but finds that she slept soundly through the night without even realizing that he was missing.